Going Full-TILT Boogie on Document Understanding with Text-Image-Layout Transformer: Summary

 \section{Summary}

-In this paper, we introduced a novel encoder-decoder framework for layout-aware models.
-Compared to the sequence labeling approach, the proposed method achieved better results while operating in an end-to-end manner.
-Moreover, the framework can handle various tasks such as Key Information Extraction, Question Answering or Document Classification, while the need for complicated preprocessing and postprocessing steps is eliminated.
-We established state-of-the-art results on three datasets (DocVQA, CORD, WikiOps) and performed on par with the previous best scores on SROIE and RVL-CDIP, albeit having a much simpler workflow.
+In the present paper, we introduced a novel encoder-decoder framework for layout-aware models.
+Compared to the sequence labeling approach, the proposed method achieves better results while operating in an end-to-end manner.
+It can handle various tasks such as Key Information Extraction, Question Answering or Document Classification, while the need for complicated preprocessing and postprocessing steps is eliminated.

+Although encoder-decoder models are commonly applied to generative tasks, both DocVQA, SROIE, and CORD we considered are extractive.
+We argue that better results were achieved partially due to the independence from the detected word order and resistance to OCR errors that the proposed architecture possesses.
+Consequently, we were able to achieve state-of-the-art results on two datasets (DocVQA, CORD) and performed on par with the previous best scores on SROIE and RVL-CDIP, albeit having a much simpler workflow.

 Spatial and image enrichment of the Transformer model allowed the TILT to combine information from text, layout, and image modalities.
 We showed that the proposed regularization methods significantly improve the results.